zerasul/genesis-code/README.md

 * In Linux Systems, when you create a new project there is no launch.json file for SGDK/GENDEV toolchain.

 ## Release Notes

+### 1.3.0

+* Added import TMX file command; it generates a C Header File with the information of the TMX file.
+For more info about the TMX format, please see [Tiled Documentation](https://doc.mapeditor.org/en/stable/reference/tmx-map-format/).
+* Added import Json Tmx File command; it generates a C Header File with the information of the json TMX file.
+For more info about the json Tmx Format, please see [Tiled Documentation](https://doc.mapeditor.org/en/stable/reference/json-map-format/).
+* Added custom makefile configuration; now you can set an alternartive for the default makefile.
+* Added configuration for GDK, GENDEV or MARSDEV custom variables.
+* Updated some dependencies and improved code.

 ### 1.2.2